etchteam/offline-ux/src/offline-workflow.md

 reliance on the network.

-We could just inline all the library code into the service worker file ourself, doing so would not only cause a huge unruly unmaintainable mess in the service worker file but also make handling versions of the library code very difficult.
+We could just inline all the library code into the service worker file ourself, doing so would not only cause a huge unmaintainable mess in the service worker file but also make handling versions of the library code very difficult.

 Fortunately, Workbox makes its modules available via NPM.
 Using NPM will bring the